Governor Mills Unveils Plan to Establish an Office of New Americans in Maine State Government

 The Governor also continues to strongly support the Asylum Seeker Work Authorization Act of 2023, sponsored by Senators Collins and King and Representative Pingree, which would enable asylum seekers to receive work authorization on a much faster timetable.
 The U.S. Chamber of Congress has endorsed this legislation along with others to address challenges in the system.

-To download the Office of New American Plan in English, or translations of the plan’s Executive Summary in French, Spanish, Portuguese, Somali, Lingala, or Arabic, please visit http://www.maine.gov/future/ona.
+To download the Office of New American Plan in English, or translations of the plan's Executive Summary in French, Spanish, Portuguese, Somali, Lingala, or Arabic, please visit /future/ona.